bmoussaud/xl-azure-workshop/README.md

 xlw apply -f xebialabs/azure_ansible_controller.yaml
 ```

+* edit CI Applications/ansible-controller/1.0.0/ansible-host-template, to modify the 'privateKey' property to match your current environment to point to SSH Key [.ssh/xl-azure-workshop2](.ssh/xl-azure-workshop2)

 * edit CI Applications/ansible-controller/1.0.0/ansible-host-template/ansible-controler-template, to modify devops properties to match your current environment (devopsAsCodeUrl & xlPath)

 * deploy `Applications/ansible-controller/1.0.0` package in an environment containing an azure.Cloud Configuration item with your Azure credentials (`Environments/test/azure test`)